 At the same time, Hostgator does not offer a free domain name.
 But, they offer a monthly payment option.
 And they offer a free website or blog migration.
 So, if you want to migrate an existing site and you need someone to transfer your site and files to a new server, then, I recommend HostGator.
 You will save the $99.99 that you should pay for Bluehost technician.

-Bluehost and HostGator are near in the features, but Bluehost will be the winner, with a free domain name and lowest price, with daily free backup.
+Bluehost and HostGator are nearly the same in the features, but Bluehost will be the winner, with a free domain name and lowest price, with daily free backup.

 I hope that this shared hosting comparison for Hostgator vs Bluehost vs Dreamhost helped.
 Please share your experience with each one of these hosting providers in your comments.
 Sure, there are negative points and reviews for each one of them and that is normal for any business in the world.